Best Car Seat Alternatives for Travel

 Why Shelly recommends it:

 This handy little vest slips over your lap child and attaches to your safety belt with a loop, therefore securing babies and toddlers against unexpected bumps.
-Made of soft 100% cotton and fully adjustable side and crotch straps.
+Made of machine-washable, soft 100% cotton with fully adjustable side and crotch straps.
 Allows for shifting around as needed, even for breastfeeding.

 The Baby B’air is permitted for use in-flight by the FAA as noted on its tag, though not for taxiing, take-off, or landing.
 It slips into the side of your diaper bag or carry on with ease.